kimssiieun/kimssiieun/README.md

 <p>
   Good day!
   I am a front-end developer from South Korea.
-  I am interested in data science and deep learning and computer vision.
+  I am interested in deep learning and computer vision.
   I love reading, exercising and communicating!

   If you want to contact me, please leave me a message!